Schepp/schepp.dev/posts/on-leaving-out-the-alt-attribute.md

 _Please have a look and subscribe to Šime's [Web Platform News](https://webplatform.news/) ❤_

-_The cover image of this post is [Bright voice Coconut Shells](https://www.shutterstock.com/de/image-photo/bright-colours-coconut-shells-indian-holi-1008317254) by [Nataliya Druchkova](https://www.shutterstock.com/de/g/NataliyaDruchkova)_
+_The cover image of this post is [Audio Sound Wave](https://www.shutterstock.com/de/image-photo/audio-sound-wave-studio-editing-computer-1234708303) by [edwardolive](https://www.shutterstock.com/de/g/edwardolive)_